centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 ## Shipment creation and capture

 After the order is confirmed, you can now create shipments and capture the money.
-You can read more about capture with the Integration API here LINK https://docs.centra.com/api-references/graphql-integration-api/examples/dtc#general-notes-on-payment-captures-in-gql
+You can read more about [capture with the Integration API here](https://docs.centra.com/api-references/graphql-integration-api/examples/dtc#general-notes-on-payment-captures-in-gql).

 I mentioned before that captures are most closely related to shipments, and in most cases you should only be capturing money for the items you are about to ship (+ shipping cost).
 Centra supports split payment captures, if the integration with the PSP allows for it, so you won’t have any problems with that, as long as you remember to only include the shipping cost on one of the shipments.